 The Eldercare Locator provides local information, referral resources, and contact information for Area Agency on Aging offices, state and local agencies.
 Search online or call 1(800) 677-1116.

 Area Agencies on Aging – National

-Search for Area Agency on Aging offices across the United States.
-These programs help people access the services and programs they need to remain living independently and with dignity in their own home or with family caregivers.
+The Eldercare Locator provides contact information for Area Agency on Aging offices across the United States.
+These programs help people access the services they need to remain living independently and with dignity in their own home or with family caregivers.
 They provide direct care programs for seniors and adults with disabilities, along with support for many community programs.